Engaging the Community for Infrastructure and Climate Projects

 July 1, 2024

-Communities are the heart of local development, and community engagement is often top of mind for local leaders as they identify and propose projects to address infrastructure needs and climate concerns.
-Under the Bipartisan infrastructure Law (BIL) and the Inflation Reduction Act (IRA), the federal government is making unprecedented investments in climate and infrastructure to improve community lives and goals, invest in local economies, and advance sustainability and innovation.
-To make these projects successful, local leaders need to work closely with communities in project planning, implementation, and evaluation to ensure community needs are being met.
+Communities are the heart of local development, and community impact is often top of mind for local leaders as they identify and propose projects to address infrastructure needs and climate concerns.
+Under the Bipartisan infrastructure Law (BIL) and the Inflation Reduction Act (IRA), the federal government is making unprecedented investments in climate and infrastructure to improve residents’ lives, invest in local economies, and advance sustainability and innovation.
+To make these projects successful, local leaders need to work in partnership with community stakeholders during project planning, implementation, and evaluation to ensure community needs are being met.

 Below are a few opportunities and strategies for local governments to maximize community engagement in BIL and IRA projects: